Nebalus/Melody/README.md

 # Melody

-An Open Source discord music bot
+An Open Source discord music bot in Java

 PS: Work in Progress :/